RWS/studio-api-docs/apiconcepts/verification/create_a_new_project.md

 <img style="display:block; " src="images/PlugInTemplate.jpg"/>

-By default, when you create a project based on this template, the project name will be e.g. **SDL Trados Studio1**.
+By default, when you create a project based on this template, the project name will be e.g. **Trados Studio1**.
 Change the project name to **Sdl.Verification.Sdk.IdenticalCheck** for our sample implementation.

 Add the Required References
 -----